 Framed with a signature off-center clear sapphire dial ring, with applied hour and minute markers, the dial is readable without sacrificing the view of the movement.
 The small seconds indicator, at 9 o’clock, also features a clear ring.
 The remaining power reserve is indicated on the left half of the small seconds subsidiary dial, via a red arrow-tipped hand.
 A prominent hour and minute hands or in stainless steel (on the Air model) feature white luminescent material.

 Armin Strom’s Skeleton Pure collection is limited to 100 numbered pieces per variation (Water, Fire, Air, and Earth).
 Each piece is individually engraved with “X/100” is on the balance bridge.
 The Pure Water comes with a dark blue alligator horn-back leather strap with contrast stitching and a buckle, as well as an extra rubber strap also in dark blue.
 The water resistance rating is 50 meters.
 The retail price is $33,400 in stainless steel (Ref.
 ST15-PW.05).

-Armin Strom makes beautiful open-worked timepieces that have long power reserves and powered by robust Swiss manufacture movements.
+Armin Strom makes beautiful open-worked timepieces that have long power reserves and are powered by robust Swiss manufacture movements.
 If you are looking for a unique skeleton timepiece – not built on an existing caliber – the Skeleton Pure is a great option.
 The black and gold versions are nice, but it’s the steel and titanium versions that I find particularly attractive.